webhasan/gravity-form-gtm-datalayer/README.md

-# GTM DataLayer for Gravity Form Tracking with User Inputs
+# GTM DataLayer for Gravity Form Tracking with All Inputs Values
 ## For Ajax / Non-Ajax Both Types of Gravity Form

 ### How to use